Jayj753/Sales-Dashboard/README.md

 ### Results and Findings

 The analysis results are summarized as follows:
-1.Weekend operations are not profitable for most superstores.
+1. Weekend operations are not profitable for most superstores.
-2.Weekend sales are significantly lower, and total profit generated is not sustainable in the long term.
+2. Weekend sales are significantly lower, and total profit generated is not sustainable in the long term.
-3.Weekday profits are more than double weekend profits, showing that the business generates much higher returns during weekdays.
+3. Weekday profits are more than double weekend profits, showing that the business generates much higher returns during weekdays.

 ### Recommendations